REST API Documentation

 field1=value1&field2=value2

-If the model has a CreateNew() static method, it is called first.
-Otherwise, a new object is created and fields are set from the POST body.
+Input is sanitized at the API boundary before anything is created — unwritable fields (the write floor) and the owner column are dropped, and the owner is stamped from the session.
+If the model defines a CreateNew() static factory it is called with that sanitized input; otherwise a new object is created and the sanitized fields are set from the POST body.

 Response: